 All students must meet the Requirements for the Master of Professional Studies Degree

 The Masters of Professional Studies in Leadership for Sustainability is a two-year, low-residency professional graduate program designed for emerging and experienced leaders who wish to deepen their capacity to catalyze change and transcend boundaries.
-This two-year program offers a blend of residential intensives across the country, interactive online courses, professional coaching, and access to a network of faculty and professional affiliates.
-The program curriculum explores leadership practices inspired by the wisdom of nature and grounded in a critical inquiry of the mindsets, assumptions, and patterns of power and privilege that underlie change-making efforts.
+This two-year program offers a blend of residential intensives across the country, interactive online courses, professional coaching, and is supported by a network of faculty and professional affiliates.
+The program curriculum explores leadership practices that are inspired by the wisdom of nature and challenge systems of domination, oppression, colonialism, and extraction.

-Requirements for Admission to Graduate Studies for the Degree of Master of Science
+Requirements for Admission to Graduate Studies for the Degree of Master of Professional studies

 Requirements for Admission to Graduate Studies for the Degree of Master of Professional Studies

 - A sound academic record, including a baccalaureate degree from an accredited undergraduate institution

 - Three letters of recommendation attesting to the candidate's academic and professional potential for graduate work

 - A personal statement articulating motivation for participating in this program